 * Urbandori= is a made-up name for a tree collected in an urban environment.
 And yes!
 This Juniperus media pfitzeriana Aurea Bonsai was named Cemetree and here is why?

 Somewhere around the last years of the last century, I found this tree in the cemetery where my dear old Mother was buried.
-I visited every week and during one of these visits, I noticed the poor Juni of this story.
-The little tree was dug up from the ground with an excavator when some of the older graves were emptied.
-It laid there above ground, almost completely bare-rooted and frozen solidly for weeks on end.
+I visited every week and during one of these visits, I noticed the poor Juniper of this story.
+This poor little tree was dug up from the ground with an excavator when some of the older graves were emptied.
+It lay there above ground, almost completely bare-rooted and frozen solidly for weeks on end.
 So I went to the caretaker and asked him what was going to happen to this old tree?
 He told me that it would be destroyed with all the other scrubs that were pulled from the ground, as soon as the ice was gone from the ground so that they could use their trucks again.
 So I asked him if I could save the trees live to make a Bonsai out of it?
 Luckily he gave me permission!
 Then I happily even managed to lift it onto my shoulders as well!
 But getting it into my car was something else!
 Man, that place was like an ice rink and it looked more like skating than walking!
 But I made it to my car safely!
 Back home I immediately planted the tree in a training pot.
-And that is why he was called: The Cemetree! 😁
+And that is why she was called: The Cemetree! 😁

 At home I planted the poor tree in the pot it still is in the picture below and from then on I gave it a lot of love and care.
-Some 8 years later the tree’s prickly foliage had completely turned to the normal soft non-stressed foliage!
+Some 8 years later the tree’s prickly foliage had completely turned into the normal soft non-stressed foliage!
 She was doing so well that in February 2008 I selected her as my demo tree at Marc Noelanders prestigious B.A.B Bonsai Club in Belgium.

 Below: And this is how he looked after 2,5 hours of hard work!

 Below: Cemetree (urbandori): Juniperus media pfitzeriana Aurea.
 Height 80/90cm.
 40/50 years old.
-And this is how he looked a few years later in a new pot and just wired!
+And this is how she looked a few years later in a new pot and just wired!
 I had no recollection of the existence of this picture or when I made it exactly ?!
 And found it by chance on the internet?!
 The bark was here just cleaned with brushes and water and was then oiled to give it protection and a nice shine (make sure not to go too deep when you do this!).
 The deadwood is treated with Lime Sulfur to protect and bleach it.
-It was a few years away from being shown wordy.
+It was a few years away from being show wordy.
 Shortly after I sold it to a dear Bonsai friend!
 I am actually very happy that after all these years I am finally able to show it here to you all!
 To prove that humble discarded material can become a Bonsai!

 Urbandori: Height around 75/90 cm.
 27/35 Inch.
 Pot: Japan.